dustykat/ce-3305-fluids/ce3305jb/intro.md

 The complete syllabus is located at [http://54.243.252.9/ce-3305-webroot/0-Syllabus/CE-3305-2022-1-syllabus.html](http://54.243.252.9/ce-3372-webroot/0-Syllabus/CE-3305-2022-1-syllabus.html)

 :::{note}
-1. These notes were originally written to be used in conjunction with
+These notes were originally written to be used in conjunction with <br>

-- DF Elger, BC Williams, Crowe, CT and JA Roberson, Engineering Fluid Mechanics 10th edition, John Wiley & Sons, Inc., 2013.
+DF Elger, BC Williams, Crowe, CT and JA Roberson, *Engineering Fluid Mechanics 10th edition*, John Wiley & Sons, Inc., 2013.

 2. Exercises (homework) are supplied in a separate section of the course website, so this notebook is not so cluttered.
 These will be linked directly in Blackboard